Drackyay/Minesweeper/README.md

-This is an simple android Minesweeper game
+This is a simple android Minesweeper game